Kevy9099/ProductionLineTracker/README.md

     - Populated the textArea of Production Log with the information from the productionLog.
   - **Updated loadProductionLog:**
     - Created ProductionRecord object from the records in ProductionRecord database table.
-    - Popluate the productionLog ArrrayList.
+    - Populate the productionLog ArrayList.
     - Call showProduction.

 * Week 13 Strings, and Regular Expressions